This gluten-free vegetarian tostadas recipe is a delicious plant-based spin on traditional Mexican tostadas.

 If you’re wondering: is there gluten in tostadas?
 The answer isn’t a simple yes or no.

 While this Mexican-style tostada recipe is, indeed, gluten-free as written, not all tostadas are gluten-free.
-While tostada shells are traditionally made of corn, which is gluten-free, some brands may use a blend of flours including some made of gluten-containing grains such as wheat, barley, or rye.
+Tostada shells are traditionally made of corn, which is gluten-free, some brands may use a blend of flours including some made of gluten-containing grains such as wheat, barley, or rye.

 It’s always important to check the nutrition label of the item you are purchasing to be sure it is made with gluten-free ingredients or if it has a gluten-free claim on the package (even better!)